 Continue past the Costa Teguise junction

 When you get into Guatiza unless its very late there is a Supermarket on the right which should be open if you want to pick up anything.
-Also almost opposite is a cash machine for future reference.

 Continue through Guatiza passing the large Cactus and shortly you will come into the village of Mala.

-When you see the Red Cross sign start to indicate right, after 50mtrs take the road sign posted Charco del Palo that passes between the Don Quijote and Arepera Restaurants and just follow this narrow and very bendy road.
+When you see the Red Cross sign start to indicate right, after 50mtrs take the road sign posted Charco del Palo which passes between the Don Quijote and Arepera Restaurants and just follow this narrow and very bendy road.